wanghalan/dspg22/_pages/dc_cost_of_living.md

 ## Application with Food Insecurity

 We use the cost of living calculator to estimate the number of households facing food insecurity or in risk of food insecurity in each census tract.
-We take the size of household as a independent variable for estimating the cost of living, and compare the cost to their income category to determine the risk.
+We take the size of household as an independent variable for estimating the cost of living, and compare the cost to their income category to determine the risk.

 ### Iterative Proportional Fitting (IPF)